This article was cowritten with Marko Dogramadzi.

 Web design trends are in perpetual motion.
 One of the most exciting new developments is the rise of interactivity through motion graphics and animations.

 Enter Rive, a powerful animation platform bridging the gap between motion design and interactivity.
-It empowers motion designers to rapidly design and animate assets for use on the web, mobile, and games–without writing a single line of code.
+It empowers designers to rapidly create and production-ready graphics for use on the web, mobile, and games.

 What makes Rive so promising is its revolutionary state machine.
 Imagine an animated character capable of walking, jogging, and running.
 Each animation sequence becomes a distinct state.
 Pass the current state to the Rive runtime engine, and its state machine seamlessly handles any transitions, resulting in a fluid, engaging experience for end users.
 A game changer in interactivity.